The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Preliminary

-for each simple $A$-module $S$; see also \cite{Gus85}.
-A simple $A$-module $S$ is said to be black if the projective dimension of $S$ is not equal to $1$, and $S$ is said to be red otherwise.
-This assigns colors to the vertices of $R(A)$.
+on the set of all isoclasses of simple $A$-modules; see also \cite{Gus85}.
+A simple $A$-module $S$ is said to be red if the projective dimension of $S$ is equal to $1$, and black otherwise.
+A projective $A$-module $P$ is said to be minimal if its top module is a direct sum of black simple $A$-modules.

 The following is well known.